Superbike World Championship: 2024

 Jonathan Rea moved from Kawasaki to Yamaha.

 Nicolò Bulega, 2023 Supersport champion, makes his debut at the Superbike World Championship.

 Toprak Razgatlıoğlu moves from Yamaha to BMW.
 On March 24, 2024, Álvaro Bautista reached 60 victories with Ducati.

 On 1 April 2024, Formula One Owners Liberty Media Bought 86% of Dorna Sport which owns MotoGP and World Superbikes.

 Toprak Razgatlıoğlu, who had previously won the championship in 2021, won his second Superbike world title.

 Ducati won its 20th manufacturer title.

 2025

 Jonathan Rea declared his retirement at the end of this season.

 Toprak Razgatlıoğlu won his third Superbike world title.
 Ducati won its 21st Superbike world title.
 On 19 October 2025, Nicolò Bulega achieved 20 Superbike victories.
 While Toprak Razgatlıoğlu left Superbike at the end of this season as world champion, moving on to MotoGP with Yamaha for 2026.
 Toprak Razgatlıoğlu has achieved 78 Superbike victories, second only to Jonathan Rea in the all-time Superbike wins list.

+2026

+Jonathan Rea, the multiple champion and record-holder for victories, briefly returns to the championship as a test and replacement rider for Honda, racing at the Portimao Circuit in Portugal, at TT Circuit Assen in the Netherlands and at Donington Park in England.
+On 14 June 2026, Nicolò Bulega achieved 40 Superbike victories.

+On July 4, 2026, Ducati celebrates its centenary.